worldamazing/plan/docs/overview.md

 - **Blueprints for Global Expansion**: The initial communities will not only meet the immediate needs of their members but will also serve as blueprints for a better future.
 These models will set a global standard for living, with principles and infrastructure scaled to establish a worldwide network of thriving, self-sustaining communities.
 By uniting under a shared framework of collaboration, innovation, and human well-being, the GI will drive a transformative ripple effect across the globe.

-For a deeper dive into implementation, visit the [GI Implementation](https://github.com/whomanatee/plan/blob/main/docs/implementation.md) document.
+For a deeper dive into implementation, visit the [World Amazing Implementation](https://github.com/worldamazing/plan/blob/main/docs/implementation.md) document.

 ### Step Four: World Amazing
 Imagine a world where every person wakes up with purpose, knowing that they live in a society built to nurture their potential.
 In this world, stress, scarcity, and conflict are no longer defining features of life.
 Instead, collaboration, fulfillment, and joy guide every action.